gmeks/myUplinkSmartConnect/README.md

 ---

 - Full integration with home assistant as a integration? ( This depends a bit on having someone know the homeassistant part, to help build a homeassistant integration that can connect to the docker container over MTQQ)
-- Support a more targeted heating mode, where you set desired energi in the tank for spesific hours, and it calculates the cheapest way to reach this goal.

 *How far this is taken depends alot of to what degree others use it*